FrankHong1/Jekyll-site/_posts/2024-08-04-Runge-kutta-solver.md

 ```
 import matplotlib.pyplot as plt
 ```
-We get to have a better visual understanding of whatever is going on.
+We get to have a better visual understanding of whatever is going on, let's try it out with the following configurations:

 ```
 params = {'prey_birthrate': 0.3,